evanhsu/arduino-sauna-monitor/README.md

 To use this software/firmware on a device, you'll need:

 - A [Particle Device](https://www.particle.io/devices/).
-- Windows/Mac/Linux for building the software and flashing it to a device.
 - [Particle Development Tools](https://docs.particle.io/getting-started/developer-tools/developer-tools/) installed and set up on your computer.
-- Optionally, a nice cup of tea (and perhaps a biscuit).

 ## Getting Started